e32wong/CloCom/README.md

 The original source code files are located on [Jajuk's website](https://sourceforge.net/projects/jajuk/)
 under: ```/jajuk-src-1.10.3/src/main/java/org/qdwizard/```

 We studied the following randomly selected Java files.
+The generated comments and the original source code had been provided.

 - ActionsPanel
 - ClearPoint